basho/basho_docs/source/languages/en/riak/ops/building/basic-cluster-setup.md

 }
 ---

-Configuring a Riak cluster involves instructing a node to listen on a non-local interface (i.e., not `127.0.0.1`) and then joining nodes together for cluster participation.
+Configuring a Riak cluster involves instructing each node to listen on a non-local interface, i.e. not `127.0.0.1`, and then joining all of the nodes together to participate in the cluster.

-Most configuration changes will be applied to the configuration file located in your `rel/riak/etc/` directory (if you compiled from source) or `/etc/riak/` (if you used a binary install of Riak).
+Most configuration changes will be applied to the [[configuration file|Configuration Files]] located in your `rel/riak/etc/` directory (if you compiled from source) or `/etc/riak/` (if you used a binary install of Riak).

 The commands below presume that you are running from a source install, but if you have installed Riak with a binary install, you can substitute the usage of `bin/riak` with `sudo /usr/sbin/riak` and `bin/riak-admin` with `sudo /usr/sbin/riak-admin`.
 The `riak` and `riak-admin` scripts are located in the `/bin` directory of your installation.

 <div class="info">
-<div class="title">Note on changing the <tt>-name</tt> value</div>
+<div class="title">Note on changing the <tt>name</tt> value</div>
-If possible, you should avoid starting Riak prior to editing the
-<tt>-name</tt> parameter in <tt>vm.args</tt> as described below.
-If
-you have already started Riak with the default settings, you cannot change the <tt>-name</tt> setting and then successfully restart the node.
+If possible, you should avoid starting Riak prior to editing the name of a node.
+This setting corresponds to the <tt>nodename</tt> parameter in the <tt>riak.conf</tt> file if you are using the newer configuration system, and to the <tt>-name</tt> parameter in <tt>vm.args</tt> (as described below) if you are using the older configuration system.
+If you have already started Riak with the default settings, you cannot change the <tt>-name</tt> setting and then successfully restart the node.

 If you cannot restart after changing the <tt>-name</tt> value you have two options:
 <ol>
-<li>Discard the existing ring metadata by removing the contents of
-the <tt>ring</tt> directory.
+<li>Discard the existing ring metadata by removing the contents of the <tt>ring</tt> directory.
 This will require rejoining all nodes into a cluster again</li>
-<li>Rename the node using the [[riak-admin cluster replace|riak-admin
-Command Line#cluster-replace]] command.
+<li>Rename the node using the [[riak-admin cluster replace|riak-admin Command Line#cluster-replace]] command.
 This will not work if you have previously only started riak with a single node.</li>
 </ol>
 </div>